cheesyminecart/blog-astro-v3/src/content/blog/grav-wave-backgrnd.md

 description: The stuff from my old blog i guess
 ---

-\*Editor's Note - Yep, this was the project I was working on!
-Now that I've a new, better website to
+_Editor's Note - Yep, this was the project I was working on!
+Now that I've a new, better website to compensate for the old one.
+Functionalities should (hopefully) work!_

 There's been news recently claiming startling evidence pointing us towards the gravitational wave background (sometimes known as a stochastic background) has been found.
 As an astrophysics nerd, this is big, BIG news, and shockwaves have already been felt across the astronomical world.